 Channel your inner Joey.
 Wear your heaviest layers to the airport: jacket, sweatshirt, boots, pants, etc. Because they can weigh your bag, but they can’t weigh you.
 After you get through TSA, you can always change into something more comfortable.
 PS you can always tie or fasten something around your suitcase handle, too.

 7. Get merry.
 Just not too merry.

 Meeting the 3oz requirement, it’s okay to pack a few nips in your liquids bag (although many airlines won’t let you drink your own booze on board).
-Either way, go easy on the in-flight cocktails.
+Either way, if your airline is serving drinks, go easy on the in-flight cocktails.
 30,000 feet + a low-grade buzz works okay, but once you pass the line into drunk territory you put your flight status (and the comfort of your fellow passengers) at risk.
-Also, if you’re flying out New Year’s Day — try to book an evening flight and pack some Alka Seltzer.
+Also, if you’re flying out on New Year’s Day — try to book an evening flight and pack some Alka Seltzer.
 One of the worst things you can do for your hangover is hit the skies.

 8. Don’t pack what you can easily buy.

 Just leave toiletries at home.
 Guaranteed, wherever you’re going you’re sure to find the necessities nearby.
 And for those who would say, “But it’s more budget-friendly to pack my shampoo from home,” have obviously never had their travel-sized conditioner explode all over their iPad.
 Twice.